AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

 These bots and pipelines exist to automate many of the manual GitOps tasks (e.g. in order to deploy your application, you may need to create a container image).
 [GitHub templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates) integrated with bots can provide you with automated pipelines triggered depending on what you need (e.g. release (patch, minor, major), deliver a container image, or update your dependencies).

-The next steps will teach you how to install those tools and trigger them.
+The next steps will teach you how to install and enable those tools and trigger them.

 ## Set up Thoth bots